 I parked up my scooter and took my place by the immigration office door.
 By my reckoning I was about 10th.
 Ocean joined me not long after I sat down and shortly after that Richard.
 We chatted the time away and around 7am Maggie also joined our little group.
 The office door opened early at 7:15 which meant we could sit inside and wait our turn.
 I was indeed number 10, which then became 007 in the tourist visa extension queue.

 The real application processing didn’t start until 8:30.
 But as we’d waited the three of us had joked with the officer on the front desk.
 He’d even shared his smelling salts with us when Ocean, Maggie and I had covered ourselves in a sarong to block out the coughs and sneezes from the guy sitting behind us.
 Getting in his good books was definitely a bonus as he pushed through our applications.
 The time flew past and we were all done by 9:30.
 Phew – I could legally stay in Thailand for another 30 days!
+There’s a lot to consider if you are a foreigner who wants to stay in Thailand for more than just a two week holiday.

 I set off on my scooter to Oli’s.
 By 10 we’d packed up our bags and loaded them onto his scooter and were on our way to Chiang Dao.
 It really was a smoky day and so today, for the first time in ages, I wore a mask over my nose and mouth.
 The journey took us a little under 2 hours – I so enjoy sitting on the back of a bike and watching the world fly by.
 The roads were busy, dusty and pretty polluted so when Oli mentioned we were only 10 minutes away I was a little concerned at what sort of place we’d be staying.
 I should know better.
 We soon turned off into a side road and the mountains appeared, the road narrowed, became quieter and the surrounding area green.
 The birds sang above us, the insects chirped and the butterflies flitted by.
 This was lovely..

 We had a little bamboo and wood cabin which was basic but had all the necessary creature comforts including free shampoo and soap (what a treat) and a fabulous view.
+It was all set in a small peice of land with a few other similar huts.

 We had an amazing lunch – the food is top class here – rinsed off after the dust of the roads and just chilled.
 As the day cooled we took a stroll through the village, stopped at Nest I for a gin and tonic sundowner – jealous much!!!!!

 After changing into mosquito unfriendly clothes we had another delicious meal for dinner.
 There was a deck filled with huge cushions and lit with decorative lanterns and that’s where we stayed for the rest of the evening before turning in.
+Just us and the sound of the fire pit crackling and nature all around.

 The early morning light filled the room despite it being another smoky one.
 The birds were in full voice and the trees swayed gently in the breeze.
 First things first, breakfast.

 We stopped at one of the little temple stalls to buy amulets.
-These places are everywhere – the amulets are a true tradition here and the prices range from cheap to pretty damn expensive.
+These places are everywhere – the amulets are a true tradition here and the prices range from cheap to pretty darn expensive.
 We picked up a couple of cheap ones.

 The water was surprisingly cold with an added challenge – it was surrounded by bees.
 Big ones!
 I only managed to spend a few minutes in the freezing water before retreating to the loungers.
 By the end of the afternoon the bees had moved away from the edge of the pool and now seemed very interested in us.
 Time to make a sharp exit!

 We had a very late lunch.
 Another amazing meal!
 Then out on the bike for a ride around the local area.
 We took some side roads and soaked in the green of the rice paddies that were strewn with water buffalo.
+What a tranquil, beautiful place.

 We were still full from lunch so skipped dinner choosing to stop instead at a little street vendor for some deep fried Thai-stylee donuts with bright green dipping sauce.
 We got about 20 for 40p.